The GP International Induction and Return to Practice Programmes (2021)

 Any doctor wishing to work as an independent and unsupervised GP in the UK is required to:

 - hold a GMC license to practise

 - be on the National Performers List (NPL).

-This scheme is now funded, providing applicants with a placement bursary to support you whilst on the scheme.
-Candidates will be able to claim a monthly bursary (pro-rata for part time placements) through the General Practice National Recruitment Office (GPNRO) and on satisfactory completion of the scheme a full reimbursement for one attempt at the Learning Needs Assessments.
+This scheme is now funded, and subject to satisfactory performance in entry assessments, applicants are provided with a placement bursary for financial support whilst on the scheme.
+Candidates will be able to claim a monthly bursary (pro-rata for part time placements) through the General Practice National Recruitment Office (GPNRO).